Pinging (Pinking); Piston Detonation; Lugging; knocking.

-This article will present the concepts of pinging/pinking, and piston detonation, in several methods or styles of descriptions, including a quite nerdy section.
-This is all being done on purpose.
+This article will present the concepts of pinging/pinking, knocking & piston detonation, in several ways, including a nerdy section.

-Pinging/Pinking and Piston Detonation are NOT the same thing.
-Detonation, regarding the combustion process, often called "knocking", but probably should be explained as something different, and then including the sound from excessive bearings clearance from wear, etc., as it is not an exploding engine, as used for other things, such as dynamite, warfare, etc. You can usually hear the sounds these things make..... particularly you can hear the pinging/pinking sound and it does not sound the same as knocking.
+Pinging Pinking are the same thing...but Piston Detonation is NOT the same.
+Detonation, regarding the combustion process, sometimes is called "knocking", but probably should be explained as something different, and then including the sound from excessive bearings clearance from wear, etc., as it is not an exploding engine, as used for such as for explosions.
+You usually hear the various types of sounds these things make .....particularly the pinging/pinking sound ....as it does not sound anything like knocking.
 Pinging/pinking is a definite sharp metallic rapping/tinging sound.
 The sound has been described as a piece of metal being hit by a very small ball-peen hammer.
 The sound may be just one or two such 'tings', or a slow to rapid series of 'tings', RPM sensitive.

-Pinging/pinking may be more accurately described as pre-ignition.
+Pinging/pinking may often be more accurately described as pre-ignition.
 Pre-ignition occurs when the fuel-air mixture begins to burn too early with regards to piston travel.
 Most commonly that means that the fuel-air mixture has been ignited by something other than the spark at the spark plug (because the spark has not yet happened), although it can occur from the wrong spark.
 By wrong spark I mean that pre-ignition has also occurred in multi-cylinder engines from cross-firing due to electric sparks jumping between a bad, perhaps cracked ignition lead, to another cylinder's ignition lead.
 For Airheads, pre-ignition usually comes from wrong mixture and/or a hot glowing bit of carbon in the combustion chamber or too low a fuel octane; occasionally from wrong ignition timing.
 It is not unusual to find more than one cause.
 Note that if the ignition timing is too advanced, pinging can occur at low RPM, in which case the ignition causes the event.

 Piston detonation nearly always is identified as an even that occurs at high power (high throttle setting), and moderate to higher rpm.
 Detonation is a spontaneous combustion event that occurs AFTER the initial burning of the fuel-air mixture.
 This means it occurs AFTER the normal spark event.
 Residual unburned fuel is ignited from heat and pressure.
 It is possible for combustion to begin normally, and then a second fuel ignition (combustion event) takes place.
 When the spark ignites the fuel mixture normally, the piston has not quite reached top-dead-center in the cylinder.
 That is, the piston is moving up, it is close to but not at the top of the cylinder.
 At that point the spark occurs, the mixture ignites, and the mixture burns relatively slowly.
-But, if the piston is rising and the additional pressure in the combustion area causes an igniting, or a second igniting after the spark, that is WAY different.
+But, if the piston is rising and the additional pressure in the combustion area causes an igniting, or a second ignition after the spark, that is WAY different.
 You can also think of this secondary igniting as being akin to a diesel engine, which neither has nor needs any spark at all.
-This secondary ignition can cause a tremendous rise in pressure on the piston, etc. ...and it covers a wide area of the piston surface.
-It is possible for this secondary ignition to occur from a red-hot carbon piece.
-There is a lot of very nerdy information possible on this subject, such as effects of such as incoming fuel charge, etc., but these will not be much discussed in this article.
+The secondary ignition can cause a tremendous rise in pressure on the piston, ...and it covers a wide area of the piston surface.
+It is possible for this secondary ignition to occur from a red-hot piece of carbon deposit.
+There is a lot of nerdy information about this subject, such as effects of such as incoming fuel charge, etc., but these will not be much discussed in this article.
 I do get into some additional technical aspects later in this article, but only those that are relatively easy to understand.

 In this article are photos of what a engine piston, cylinder and head can look like if there is excessive pinging or detonation, to the point that a hole is "burned' (it is much more complicated than a 'burning") in a piston or the piston top lets go; or, an exhaust valve tulip comes off the valve stem.

 An occasional ping is seldom serious, but it is best not to have any.
 A fast long train of pings is BAD.
-Same, often much worse, for fast thudding noises from piston detonation.
-Many seem to think that pinging is a tiny explosion or extremely fast burning of mixture with its fast rise in pressure, that is at the valve, and the result is a slamming of the valve back onto its seat.
-Rather than blinding accepting that explanation, you should think.
+Same, but often much worse, for fast thudding noises from piston detonation.
+Many think that pinging is a tiny explosion or extremely fast burning of mixture with its fast rise in pressure, that is at the valve, and the result is a slamming of the valve back onto its seat.
+Rather than blinding accepting that explanation, you should think about it.
 How would the valve be able to slam like that, with no clearance for inertia?

 Nerdy: pinging can also be a process similar to cavitation bubbles, that hammer away at metal, which happens to boat propellers if they are at too high an RPM.

 Photo #2: Damage when a valve lets go.
 The rod end that fits into the piston is quite visibly damaged, through the big hole in the piston crown!
 This engine will be full of metal pieces everywhere and a teardown and very thorough cleaning will be needed.
 The rod will have to be replaced.
 Same for piston and valves.
 The cylinder is quite likely ruined.
 If lucky, the crankshaft is OK.

 Photo #3: Head damage when things come apart.

-The rise in pressure causes an oscillatory ringing, or resonance as an engineer might call it; the effect has been compared to cavitation effects of excessive rpm of a boat propeller.
+The rise in pressure causes an oscillatory ringing, or resonance as an engineer might call it; the result has been compared to cavitation effects of excessive rpm of a boat propeller.
 It is as if millions of tiny hammers are banging away at the metal surface.
 The result can be broken pistons, broken rings, pitting of piston crowns, & overheating.
-Areas of special concern are the thinner metal on the side of a piston, and the piston crown, because it is not as close to the cylinder wall as the part of the piston just a bit further down.
+Areas of special concern are the thinner metal on the side of a piston, and on the piston crown, because it is not as close to the cylinder wall as the part of the piston just a bit further down.
 For those who do not understand that, the piston diameter is slightly smaller at the upper ring area, so it does not radiate heat to the cylinder as well as do the lower parts of the piston.
 Pressures can be enormously high and affect rods and bearings.
-You can have broken spark plug inside insulators.
+You can have broken spark plug insulators.
 In some instances, an excessively hot heat range of spark plug has caused premature ignition problems or the initiation of detonation.
 Detonation can be caused by overheated valves, as well as from other causes.
 The combustion gases could actually reach 1800°F. The excess heat is only partially removed by the exhaust gas exiting the cylinder; the remainder, which is considerable, will overheat the piston, valves, head, etc., and tends to be additive as time goes on.
-As things progress, all sorts of nastiness increases.
+As things progress, all sorts of nastiness increases in possibility.

 Both types of effects can be lessened, perhaps totally eliminated, by running rich mixtures and/or higher octane fuel.
-It is actually possible for detonation to not occur at wide-open-throttle where the carburetors may run quite rich in operation, yet detonation could occur when the throttle is backed off slightly ...while that is somewhat unusual, it does happen.
+It is actually possible for detonation to not occur at wide-open-throttle where the carburetors may run quite rich in operation, yet detonation could occur when the throttle is backed off slightly ... and while that is somewhat unusual, it does happen.

 There are instances where an excessively hot heat range of spark plug has caused problems ...with both pinging and piston detonation.
 Of course, if the spark plug heat range is considerably 'too hot', the spark plug central white ceramic insulator could crack and break off, causing damage to the engine.